Presidential election seen as climate turning point as CO2 hits record

 “No one has done more damage to the American oil and gas industry than Joe Biden,” the spokesperson wrote.

-The post Presidential election seen as climate turning point as CO2 hits record appeared first on West Virginia Watch.
+The post Presidential election seen as climate turning point as CO2 hits record appeared first on Pennsylvania Capital-Star.